 Remembering to drink water throughout the day can be difficult.
 The two methods I recommend are:

-- Go BIG: Get yourself a large water bottle and note the number of ozs it holds.
+- Go BIG: Get yourself a large water bottle and note the number of ounces it holds.
 Then you will know how many times you should be drinking and refilling it throughout the day.
-This can also help you tase yourself.
 If I should be drinking 60oz of water a daily and my water bottle holds 32oz than I should drink two of full bottles a day.

 - Hydration Fitness Tracker: Some Smart Scales will tell you your water levels, but this is not a good way to track your hydration throughout the day unless you want to step on your scale continually.
 There are fitness trackers that will track your hydration levels and remind you to drink when your hydration level is low.
 The benefit of this is that it will take into account your workouts and temperature.
 I always recommend the Healbe health and wellness tracker.
 This is the wearable that I personally use, so if you have any questions about it, please comment after this post!

 Another important hydration tip to remember is to drink plenty of water after working out.
 This is especially true as the weather warms up.
-As you sweat, you are losing fluids and electro lights.
-Rehydrate with water.
-Replenishing electro lights is also important, but you should not do this with sports drinks that are high in sugar.
+As you sweat, you are losing fluids and electrolytes.
+Re-hydrate with water.
+Replenishing electrolytes is also important, but you should not do this with sports drinks that are high in sugar.
 (10) All natural salt rehydration supplements are a healthier choice and have no sugar or calories.

 It goes without saying you can’t just eat right and not workout or just workout and ignore your diet.

 If you are determined to lose fat and slim down with lean muscle, you will need to be active.
 Everyone will have a level of activity that is a unique fitness level and fitness goals.

 Weight Training/ Strength Training

 Weight training or strength training is something that everyone should be incorporating their fitness routine.
 Regardless of your age or gender, weight training can strengthen your body.
 (11)